kammitama5/kammitama5.github.io/_posts/2021-04-09-Friday-April-9th.md

 Everyone there was *so* refreshing to meet.
 I left the group and had a moment where I caught my breath and thought "wow.
 This is SUPER cool.
 My advisor *might* kill me, but WOW.".
 It energized me.

-## Innovation in Hierarchical Structures
+## Innovation in Hierarchical Structures (or Conformity "with Sprinkles")
 - One of the things that has been interesting to me about Academia is that I am seeing striking resemblances to some other industries I've been a part of, where the higher up you are, you are rewarded for "innovation".
 My advisor and I had a brief discussion about it this week, because it had been pointed out that on the lower levels of Academia, or say, being a PhD student, you are not rewarded for truly being creative.
 When people invest in you on this level, it is because